top of page

 The adjective 'inoffensive' can be dissected etymologically to reveal its origins.
 It is formed by combining the prefix 'in-' meaning 'not' or 'without,' and the word 'offensive.'
 'Offensive' comes from the Latin word 'offendere,' which means 'to strike against' or 'to cause displeasure.'
 Over time, 'offensive' evolved in English to describe something that causes annoyance, harm, or discomfort.
 Therefore, 'inoffensive' essentially means 'not causing offense, annoyance, or harm.'
 Its etymology illustrates its role in characterizing things that are mild, unobjectionable, and unlikely to provoke negative reactions.

-Quiz: Find the meaning of inoffensive
+Find the correct meaning of the adjective inoffensive:

 Try Again!